timble/www.openpolice.be/blog/_posts/2015-01-09-new-splash-page.md

 We are happy to invite you to test the [new splash](http://www.lokalepolitie.be/intro) page that significantly improves the findability of your police zone's website.

-Currently visitors that land on [www.lokalepolitie.be](http://www.lokalepolitie.be/) and [www.policelocale.be](http://www.policelocale.be/) have a hard time finding the website of their Local Police zone.
+Currently, users who land on [www.lokalepolitie.be](http://www.lokalepolitie.be/) or [www.policelocale.be](http://www.policelocale.be/) have a hard time finding the website of their Local Police zone.

 The new splash page is available at [www.lokalepolitie.be/intro](http://www.lokalepolitie.be/intro) or [www.policelocale.be/intro](http://www.policelocale.be/intro) and allows you to search for a city, municipality or postal code, similar to the design pattern of a search engine.